zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md

         (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document that provides the API documentation for this API is available.

+    * **apiInfo.documentationUrl**

+        (Optional)Link to external documentation, if needed.
+Can coexist with Swagger documentation

     * **catalogUiTile.id**